splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/2-rebuild-services.md

 ---
-title: Re-compiling PetClinic
+title: Rebuild PetClinic
-linkTitle: 3.
-Re-compiling PetClinic
+linkTitle: 2.
+Rebuild PetClinic
-weight: 3
+weight: 2
 ---

 Before we can build the new services with the updated log format we need to add the Opentelemetry dependency that handles field injection to the `pom.xml` of our services: